vageez/esmodules-micro-frontend-strategy/README.md

 architecture.
 [Single Spa](https://single-spa.js.org/), [Module Federation](https://module-federation.io/), [Luigi Project](https://luigi-project.io/)
 and there are several more.

+### Strategy

+- Apps should run independently.
+Enabling the following...
+    - Important.
+When one app fails, the rest of the App should continue to function.
+    - Important.
+When working on one app, other apps should not be visible.
+        - Unless it is related to the app being worked on.
+(Shared Graphical components etc)
+    - Testing independently.
+    - Deployed independently.
+    - Developed independently.

 ### ESModules

 The state of ESModules in 2024 may have opened the possibility of easy micro front end architectures. together with